 A Mutual Recognition Agreement (MRA) with the United States Coast Guard (USCG) has been published under Directive 2004/425/EC relating to some equipment categories allowing dual certification and marking.

-In addition to its internationally recognised mark of approval, LPCB can also offer CE marking to the following Directives through BRE Global (which owns the LPCB brand).
+In addition to its internationally recognised mark of approval, BRE Global Ltd. can offer:

 BRE Global can provide both MED certification and USCG Approval either together as a package or as individual options.
 BRE Global is also an approved USCG accepted independent laboratory for some equipment that is not included in the MRA.

 The Directive applies to ships registered under the flags of EU member states as well as Norway and Iceland.
 Equipment approved under the MRA or direct USCG approval applies to ships registered under the flag of USA.

 The following marine equipment categories are covered by the Directive: